enrico23/Articulate-Custom-Theme/README.md

 Extract from the blog article

-In this quick article we will see how to download a customized template for your blog built with Umbraco and Articulate.
+In this quick article we will see how to download a customized responsive template for your blog built with Umbraco and Articulate.